A Muse is a resource – a statistical database – that offers hints for predictive typing.

 1.In the list, click the Muse.

-2.On the Muse ribbon, click Retrain.
+2.At the bottom, click Retrain.

 3.The Train Muse window opens.
 Choose translation memories and LiveDocs corpora: memoQ will use the contents of these to compute the statistics in the Muse.